jkeohan/rctr-9-8-20/w09d18/intro-to-testing-in-react.md

 <img src="https://i.imgur.com/vVcVKbE.png" width=400/>

 ### Testing Props
-Let's write a test that confirm the `HelloWorld` component renders out a name that's fed to it via props.
+Let's write a test that confirm the `HelloWorld` component renders out a name that's passed to it via props.

 Enzyme tests begin with rendering a React component, and for this, you have three choices: